bbanting/budgettool/README.md

 # budgettool

-A simple command line tool to keep track of expenses and earnings.
+A simple tool to keep track of expenses and earnings.
+Runs in a terminal on Windows or Linux.

-I can't see this being useful to anyone else but am now writing it as though it will be.
+This is a sandbox project I made to improve my problem solving skills with Python.
 The interface is supposed to be designed for people who don't use CLIs (e.g. my wife).
 This makes it easy-ish to use but does limit the functionality.

-## To Do

-- [ ] Write tests
-- [ ] Fix on Windows

-## Notes

-- Make command params dependant on others
+A couple things may seem half-baked as I don't want to waste time "perfecting" something that only I will use.
+I decided not to write tests for the same reason.